katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/screenshots-videos.md

 ## Browser-based Video Recorder

 In version **7.8**, the Studio team ships browser-based video recording for both full Browsers and Headless Browsers, which is incredibly helpful for troubleshooting a failed test.
-With Screen Recorder, you can capture what's visible on the screen while with the Browser-based Video Recorder, you can:
+With Screen Recorder, you can capture what's visible on the screen, while with the Browser-based Video Recorder, you can:

 * choose **Record video of browser window only** (even it's hidden behind another window).
 * choose **Record video of Headless browser**.

    Headless Browser is a way to run browsers in a headless environment, popularly used for test automation and browser testing in CI/CD pipeline when you don't need a visible GUI.
 You can learn more about Headless Browser Execution in this [manual](https://docs.katalon.com/katalon-studio/docs/headless-browsers-execution.html).

-* choose **Record videos of multiple browsers simultaneously** (for instance, parallel execution of Test Suite Collection.)
+* choose **Record videos of multiple browsers simultaneously** (for instance, parallel execution of Test Suite Collection).

 **Preconditions:**